 What are the real human costs of the proposed changes to the welfare state?

 Let us not forget that the ‘bedroom tax’ will result in increased rent arrears, court costs, and more people facing evictions.
 Some commentators suggest that as many as 660,000 people will be forced to move from their homes, allegedly saving the government £465m.
 For the disabled person, living in a secure home, with the support of a live in carer in a spare bedroom, they too will be subjected to the ‘bedroom tax.’
 Many disabled people will be further stigmatised by the prospect of seeking financial support from their Local Authority to live in their homes, only made possible by the recent Gorry ruling in May 2012.
 It is unclear whether the funds available to Local Authorities will meet actual needs.

 How will the current ideas and assumptions behind the welfare changes in the UK shape the future of welfare provisions?

-Furthermore, it is now a common held belief that large families are a strain on the welfare state, living on benefits.
-However, what are the actual facts?
-According to the Joseph Rowntree Foundation report in February 2012, it actually shows that the majority of large families work in semi-routine and routine occupations. http://www.jrf.org.uk/blog/2012/02/benefits-cap-what-do-we-know-about-large-families.
+Furthermore, it is now a commonly held belief that large families are a strain on the welfare state, living on benefits.
+However, what is the actual facts?
+According to the Joseph Rowntree Foundation report in February 2012, it actually shows that the majority of large families work in semi-routine and routine occupations.